 - Can you automate responses based on the responses users submit?

 - Can you tag/flag responses?
 You want to be able to sort common responses to identify issues as they develop.

-- create automated in-app experiences based on NPS scores from one dashboard
+Moreover, you can create automated in-app experiences based on NPS scores, all from one dashboard.

 Want to get started with creating NPS surveys?
 Get a Userpilot Demo and see how you can stay on top of user satisfaction and boost their success with your product.